11 Amazing Benefits of Curd, Low fat curds, Yoghurt, Hung Curds

 Mint Chaas, Punjabi Mint Chaas Recipe

 7. Good Quality Protein : Apart from these benefits, curd is one of the richest source of protein, calcium and minerals.
 It also serves as a very good medicine, it has an enzyme that keeps the body cool, and it is also a good healer.
 It is also an excellent source of protein for vegetarians.
-Try the healthy onion raita recipe.
-1 cup of curd gives about 14% of the daily requirement of protein to a reference man weighing 60 kgs.
+Try the like in the form of Dahiwali Toovar Dal ensures enough protein and calsium for healthier bones.